alok7642/Apnacollege-git/README.md

 # Apnacollege-gti
 i am learnign git command <br>

-Git is a version control system.
+Git - git is a version control system. github - it is a website to save , share and deploy the code .